a-sumo/CDAW/README.md

 Implemented features:

+- user authentication through Laravel Jetstream
+- Database migrations and seeding
+- Use of the Fetch API for Get and Post HTTP requests
 - player movement inside map with collisions and battlezones
 - pokemon encounters within battlezones
 - battlescene with generic abilities